Skip to main content

 Frequently Asked Questions

-CENTURY BANK OF FLORIDA has a Bank Health Score of A (87/100).
+Century Bank of Florida has a Bank Health Score of A (87/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 14.60%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-CENTURY BANK OF FLORIDA holds $107M in total assets and $95M in total deposits.
-It is located in TAMPA, FLORIDA (FDIC Certificate #35558).
+Century Bank of Florida holds $107M in total assets and $95M in total deposits.
+It is headquartered in Tampa, Florida (FDIC Certificate #35558).

-CENTURY BANK OF FLORIDA has a Tier 1 capital ratio of 14.60%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.51%, and the return on assets is 0.65%.
+Century Bank of Florida has a Tier 1 capital ratio of 14.60%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.51%, and the return on assets is 0.65%.

 Yes.
-CENTURY BANK OF FLORIDA is FDIC-insured (Certificate #35558).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Century Bank of Florida is FDIC-insured (Certificate #35558).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: